anywhichway/lazui/docs/lazui.md

 If you have a page with a lot of templates in HTML or custom elements, you may see a flicker as the page loads.
 This is because the browser will render the page before `lazui` has a chance to process all the templates and custom elements.
-You can avoid this by setting the attribute `hidden` in the body tag of your HTML. `lazui` will remove the `hidden` attribute when it is done processing.
+You can avoid this by setting the attribute `hidden` in the `<html>` tag in your file.
+This is handled automatically for Markdown files.
+`lazui` will remove the `hidden` attribute when it is done processing.

 ## Documentation Conventions